-  WELCOME_TEXT=: This will be the text visible on screen when you have to insert your YubiKey and provide your challenge password (or backup password).
+WELCOME_TEXT=: This is the text visible on the screen when you have to insert your YubiKey and provide your challenge password (or backup password).
 It is only useful for humans.

 CONCATENATE=: This option changes the key written to the LUKS key slot.

-1: If you set it to 1, your challenge password + the YubiKey response will be written to the LUKS key slot.
-For instance, “challengepassword0123456789ABCDEF”.
+1: If you set it to 1, your challenge password + the YubiKey response are written to the LUKS key slot.
+For instance, “challengepassword0123456789ABCDEF.”

-HASH=: This option changes whether your cleartext password or its hash value will be used as a challenge for the YubiKey.
+HASH=: This option changes whether your cleartext password or its hash value is used as a challenge for the YubiKey.

 0(default): The challenge is your challenge password in cleartext.

-1: The challenge is the hash value of your challenge password (SHA-256 is used).
+1: The challenge is the hash value (SHA-256) of your challenge password.